Our Step-by-Step Guide to Filling Out FAFSA Makes it Mostly Painless

 - Fill Out the FAFSA Fast With These Tips

-- Frequently Asked Questions (FAQs) About the FAFSA
+- Frequently Asked Questions (FAQ) About the FAFSA

 Filling out the Free Application for Federal Student Aid, better known as the FAFSA, is a rite of passage for prospective or current college students, whether they’re attending a trade school near home or heading across the country to work on a bachelor’s degree.

-But with major changes to the FAFSA and President Biden’s student loan forgiveness announcement, the process of applying may seem even more daunting and confusing.
+But with major changes to the FAFSA, the process of applying may seem even more daunting and confusing.

-The FAFSA form for the 2023-2024 school year will become available Oct.
-1, 2022.
+The FAFSA form for the 2023-2024 school year will become available in Dec.
+2023, two months later than it typically becomes available, due to a number of sweeping changes to the process.
 The exact deadlines vary by state, but it’s best to turn the form in as quickly as possible.
 Early applicants have better chances for more federal financial aid.

-The form has become easier to fill out in recent years — mostly by allowing you to use older tax information instead of making estimations and corrections — but filling out a financial aid application still isn’t anyone’s idea of a fun evening at home.
+The form has become easier to fill out in recent years:In recent years, applicants have been able to use older tax information instead of making estimations and corrections.
+And for the 2024-2025 school year, the FAFSA is becoming majorly simplified, with just 36 questions instead of 108.
+Even with the modifications, filling out a financial aid application isn’t anyone’s idea of a fun evening at home.

 But that’s why we’re here.
 Behold: Your ultimate guide to filling out the FAFSA form.
 We’ll cover what exactly the FAFSA is, why everyone seeking higher education should fill it out, how to complete the (dreaded) application itself and tips to get through the paperwork quickly.